real-tintin/ugglan/doc/source/hardware_design.rst

 Motor & Propeller Balancing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 To reduce vibrations the motor and propeller need to be balanced.
-To analyze and balance them the acceleration can be studied.
-In :numref:`vib_analysis_prop_balancing` the acceleration and its variance is shown for different runs where a pice of tape is positioned at different locations on a propeller.
+To analyze and balance them the IMU acceleration can be studied.
+In :numref:`vib_analysis_prop_balancing` the IMU acceleration in time, its variance and psd (power spectral density) is shown for different runs where a pice of tape is positioned at different locations on a propeller.

 .. _vib_analysis_prop_balancing:
 .. figure:: figures/vib_analysis_prop_balancing.svg